nathmo/Quartz64_NAS/README.md

 cat /home/ubuntu/configs/*.conf
 ```
 and you can import that in a text file on your phone or computer and import it into wireguard vpn client.
+(you need to open the port xou choose in your router and redirect it to your NAS server)
 ### install ZFS

 ```